sun76779/WeatherPy/README.md

 ### Analysis

 ##### 1. Temperatures drop the further an area is from the equator.
-But due to the limitation of this data set observed only one time point during the year.
-Because, coastal locations tend to be cooler in summer and warmer in winter than places inland at the same latitude and altitude.
-I will be a better idea to drat the plot on a google map
+There is a limitation of this data set: observation only one time point during the year, and coastal locations tend to be cooler in summer and warmer in winter than places inland at the same latitude and altitude.
+It will be a better idea to draw the plot on a google map instead simply by latitude.

 ##### 2. Humidity doesn't have much correlation to latitude.
-Across all latitude in selected samples, the most populated humidity % falls under 50-100%.
-When it getting closer to North Pole, the humidity could have larger variance, could be as extreme as 0% or 100%.
+Across all latitudes in selected samples, the most populated humidity % falls between 50-100%.
+When it getting closer to 20 degrees North or 20 degrees South, the humidity could have larger variance, could be as extreme as 5% to 100%.

 ##### 3. The cloudiness are measured at every 5% level, meaning it could not shows consistent range like humidity or temperature.
-And the popularity are stay in 0%, 75%, and 90%.
-I might due to that, at certain latitude, oceans are more than continent, which tend to be less cloudy than oceans.
+And the biggest popularities stay in 0%, 75%, and 90%.
+It might because at certain latitude, oceans are more than continent, which tend to be less cloudy than oceans.

 ##### 4. There are some correlation found between latitude and wind speed, but not very significant.
 Very fast wind speed are observed at very high latitude (50-80).
-The most common wind speed are under 10mph, very few cities has wind speed higher than 25, and those are all from High Latitude Northern Hemisphere.
+The most common wind speed are under 10mph, very few cities has wind speed higher than 25, and those are all from High Latitude both Northern Hemisphere, and South Hemisphere.